MichalOpoka/ecfr/cfr/title-10-Energy/chapter-III-Department-Energy/part-851-Worker-Safety-Health-Program/subpart-E-Enforcement-Process/section-851.42.md

 (3) The proposed remedy for each alleged violation, including the amount of any civil penalty; and

-(4) The obligation of the contractor to submit a written reply to the Director within 30 calendar days of receipt of the PNOV.
+(4) The obligation of the contractor to submit a written reply to the Enforcement Director within 30 calendar days of receipt of the PNOV.

 (c) A reply to a PNOV must contain a statement of all relevant facts pertaining to an alleged violation.